RomanPenguin/DFI-cycling/README.md

  # Voice Activity Detection
  You may choose to use Voice Activity Dectection (VAD) to reduce cost for cloud transcription.
-See https://github.com/NickWilkinson37/voxseg for more details about the implementation used
+See https://github.com/NickWilkinson37/voxseg for more details about the implementation used.
- @inproceedings{cnnbilstm_vad,
-    title = {A hybrid {CNN-BiLSTM} voice activity detector}, author = {Wilkinson, N. and Niesler, T.}, booktitle = {Proc.
-IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP)}, year = {2021},
-    address = {Toronto, Canada},
-}